m1k1o/neko/README.md

 - `m1k1o/neko:arm-chromium` - for Chromium.
 - `m1k1o/neko:arm-base` - for custom arm based.

+Images are built using github action on every push and on weekly basis to keep all browsers up-to-date,

 ### Networking:
 - If you want to use n.eko in **external** network, you can omit `NEKO_NAT1TO1`.
 It will automatically get your Public IP.
 - If you want to use n.eko in **internal** network, set `NEKO_NAT1TO1` to your local IP address (e.g. `NEKO_NAT1TO1: 192.168.1.20`)-